nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 2. User types in the command `task assign 1 +@2 -@Bernice Yu`. `1` is the specified index of `Task` in `TaskPanel` to be assigned to given in one-based form. `2` is the specified index of `Teammate` in the `AddressBook` to be assigned.
 "Bernice Yu" is the full name of the `Teammate` in the `AddressBook` to be unassigned.
 3. The `LogicManager` detects that this is a `TaskCommand`, and therefore passes the user input to the `TaskPanelParser`
 4. The `TaskPanelParser` detects the `AssignTaskCommand.COMMAND_WORD`, and therefore parses the command arguments via a `AssignTaskCommandParser`
-5. The relevant parameters are used to create an instance of a `AssignTaskCommandd`, which is then returned to the `TaskPanelParser`
+5. The relevant parameters are used to create an instance of a `AssignTaskCommand`, which is then returned to the `TaskPanelParser`
 6. The `LogicManager` executes the command

 ![AssignTaskSequenceDiagramReferenceFrame](images/AssignTaskSequenceDiagramReferenceFrame.png)

 7. The command obtains the current state of the `TaskPanel` and `AddressBook` from `Model`.
 8. The `Task` to be modified is fetched from the `TaskPanel` using the specified `Index`, using its zero-based form.
+Note: if the `Index` provided is invalid, an exception will be thrown and user will retype their command.
-9. The `Teammate`s to be assigned are fetched from the `AddressBook` using the specified `Index`, using its zero-based form, or through matching his full name.
+10. The `Teammate`s to be assigned are fetched from the `AddressBook` using the specified `Index`, using its zero-based form, or through matching his full name.
+Note: if the `Index` of teammates is invalid, an exception will be thrown and user will retype their command.
+Note: if the full name provided by user does not match any `Teammate`, an exception will be thrown and user will retype their command.
-10. `Contact`s of `Teammate`s to be assigned are created using the `Teammate`s' names.
+12. For each `Teammate` to be assigned, a `Contact` is created using the `Teammate`s' name.
-11. The modified `Task` is created with the newly assigned `Contact`s
+13. The modified `Task` is created with the newly assigned `Contact`s
-11. The `Model` is updated with the modified `Task`.
+14. The `Model` is updated with the modified `Task`.
-12. The `GUI` is updated to show the new `TaskPanel` with the `Task`'s assigned contacts updated.
+15. The `GUI` is updated to show the new `TaskPanel` with the `Task`'s assigned contacts updated.

 The AssignTaskCommandParser relies on the ArgumentMultimap abstraction, which helps to tokenize the user input by pre-specified prefixes.
-The prefix +@ denotes that the contact is to be assigned, while prefix `@ denotes that the contact is to be unassigned from the task's assigned contact list.
+The prefix +@ denotes that the contact is to be assigned, while prefix `@` denotes that the contact is to be unassigned from the task's assigned contact list.

 ### Task Class Design Considerations: